vj-presidio/specif-ai/ui/README.md

-# 🎨 Specif AI - Angular UI
+# 🎨 Specifai - Angular UI

-The modern, responsive frontend application for Specif AI, built with Angular and integrated with Electron for desktop deployment.
+The modern, responsive frontend application for Specifai, built with Angular and integrated with Electron for desktop deployment.

 ## Table of Contents
 - [Features](#features)